vigneshsarma/hittaruki.info/content/post/vagrant-saltstack-tutorial.md

 config.vm.network "forwarded_port", guest: 80, host: 8080
 ```

 Now, there is one last thing we need to do to configure Vagrant, and then we're finished with it.
-We need to tell Vagrant that we want to use Ansible as its provisioner, and where to find the commands to run.
+We need to tell Vagrant that we want to use Salt as its provisioner, and where to find the commands to run.
 To do this, add the following lines to your `Vagrantfile`, again, just before `end`:

 ```ruby
   config.vm.synced_folder "salt/roots/", "/srv/salt/"